khaledkamr/Mastring_Python/README.md

 ## Projects
 Practice your Python skills with mini-projects that apply the concepts learned in the previous sections.
+Also contains solution of tasks of free code camp.

 # Resources
 + [Real Python](https://realpython.com/)